-In an effort to avoid being totally annihilated, we may tend to bow to substitute powers, rather than bend to God’s will.
-This is why we may choose to submit to another person who is seemingly stronger than us: a boss, a partner, a dictator.
+In an effort to avoid total annihilation, we may tend to bow to substitute powers, rather than bend to God’s will.
+This is why we may choose to submit to another person who is seemingly stronger than us.
+That person may be a boss, a partner, or a dictator.
 We hope that by serving them, we will gain a superior position ourselves.

 Or maybe we’ll turn money or position into the power we are seeking.
 These then become our substitute Gods.
-Or perhaps we feel powerful when we keep ourselves aloof from other people, never completely opening our heart but always making ourselves desirable, playing directly into the hands of other people’s neurotic needs and misconceptions.
+Or perhaps we feel powerful when we keep ourselves aloof from other people.
+So then we ever completely open our heart but always make ourselves desirable.
+This plays directly into the hands of other people’s neurotic needs and misconceptions.

 Both of these things—submission to substitute authority as well as rebellion against all authority—are effects.
 They are the results of a cause we ourselves set into motion when we denied and obstructed our natural soul movement of surrendering to God.
 But as soon as we recognize God as the highest authority, everything falls into place.

 Otherwise, if we refuse to do this, we must be confused about what authority we actually do need and should serve.
 We won’t be able to tell when it is appropriate to follow their lead, and when we should step up ourselves because self-assertion is called for.